jhkim-econ/jhkim-econ.github.io/_pages/research.md

 *Discussion Draft in Progress (Oct 2025)*
 [**View on SSRN →**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5589992)

 This paper incorporates the no-arbitrage condition from financial economics into the design of optimal income taxation.
-Workers diversify wage risk through institutional and contractual arrangements such as unemployment insurance, employer pensions, wage compression, and intra-household transfers.
-Under the veil of ignorance, these mechanisms imply a complete market for wage-risk options, in which government redistribution must satisfy a no-arbitrage constraint to avoid internally inconsistent incentives.
+Workers diversify wage risk through a variety of institutional and contractual arrangements, suggesting the presence of an implicit, complete market for wage-contingent claims under the veil of ignorance.
+I propose that a social planner’s redistribution scheme, which subsidizes or taxes portions of wages contingent on income level, can be interpreted analogously as an option contract uniquely tied one-to-one to each unit of labor supplied.

-I first analyze a two-bracket system combining a wage subsidy and a proportional tax, showing that the optimal upper-bracket tax rate rises as the marginal social welfare weight placed on lower-income groups increases.
-Extending the framework to a continuous tax schedule introduces a correction term to the standard sufficient-statistics formula, raising optimal marginal tax rates in proportion to the wedge between average and marginal rates.
+For this linkage between labor and redistribution to hold and to prevent arbitrage, the planner must impose a fair-pricing constraint on the redistribution claim, analogous to that in financial economics, to ensure internal consistency within a complete-market equilibrium.
+Within this framework, I first analyze a two-bracket system that combines a wage subsidy and a proportional tax and then extend the analysis to a continuous schedule.
+The continuous formulation yields a correction term to the standard sufficient-statistics formula, increasing optimal marginal tax rates in proportion to the wedge between average and marginal rates.

-Simulations under a lognormal skill distribution show that enforcing the fair-pricing constraint flattens—or even mildly inverts—the conventional downward-sloping profile of optimal marginal tax rates, consistent with empirically observed rate schedules in many advanced economies.
+Simulations under a log-normal skill distribution show that enforcing the fair-pricing constraint flattens conventional marginal tax profiles, consistent with the empirically observed tendency toward flatter rate schedules in advanced economies.

 ## **Figures**